Low Histamine Diet Plan

 I was consuming too much histamine!
 Eating foods with high histamine levels was making symptoms like itching, acid reflux, migraines, IBS, and insomnia much worse!

-Now that I know about Histamine Intolerance and MCAS, I know how a low histamine diet can help alleviate some of the most miserable symptoms.
+When you start to understand about Histamine Intolerance and MCAS, you can see how a low histamine diet can help calm some of your most miserable symptoms.

-That’s why one of the first steps of the MC360™ method involves stabilizing with a low histamine diet plan.
+That’s why one of the first steps of the Mast Cell 360® Method involves stabilizing with a low histamine diet plan.

-Changing my diet made a big difference.
+Changing your diet can often make a big difference.
 And it’s helped so many Mast Cell 360 clients, too.

 Low Histamine Diet Plan List